polterguy/magic.endpoint/README.md

 to `string` or `date` (DateTime) - But the **[arg3]** parts will be completely ignored, allowing the caller to invoke it with _anything_ as `arg3` during invocation - Including complete graph JSON objects, assuming the above declaration is for a `PUT`, `POST` or `PATCH` Hyperlambda file.
-The '\*' value for an argument also turn off all conversion, implying everything will be given your lambda object with the JSON type the argument was passed in as.
+The '\*' value for an argument also turn off all conversion, implying everything will be given to your lambda object with the JSON type the argument was passed in as.

 All arguments declared are considered optional, and the file will still resolve if the argument is not given, except of course the argument won't exist in the **[.arguments]** node.
+However, no argument _not_ found in your **[.arguments]** declaration can be provided during invocations, assuming you choose to declare an **[.arguments]** collection in your Hyperlambda endpoint file.

 To declare what type your arguments can be, set the value of the argument declaration node to the Hyperlambda type value inside of your arguments declaration, such as illustrated above.